 BTCO Fail-to-Deliver

-Invesco Galaxy Bitcoin ETF (BTCO) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $629.2M, listed on CBOE, carrying a beta of 2.17 to the broader market.
-Invesco Galaxy Bitcoin ETF (the “Trust”) is an exchange-traded product that issues common shares of beneficial interest (the “Shares”) that trade on Cboe BZX (the “Exchange”) under the ticker symbol “BTCO”. public since 2024-01-11.
+Invesco Galaxy Bitcoin ETF (BTCO) operates in the Financial Services sector, specifically the Asset Management - Cryptocurrency industry, with a market capitalization near $477.8M, listed on CBOE, carrying a beta of 2.02 to the broader market.
+This exchange-traded product, known as the Invesco Galaxy Bitcoin ETF (or "the Trust"), provides common shares of beneficial interest ("Shares") that are listed and traded on the Cboe BZX exchange under the ticker "BTCO. public since 2024-01-11.

 Fail-to-deliver (FTD) data from the SEC tracks settlement failures where shares were not delivered within the standard settlement period.
 Persistent FTDs may indicate naked short selling or settlement issues and are monitored by regulators.